| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 Arguments passed to methods. |

-The function integral
+The function integral is generic.

 It calculates the integral of a function, or